namejun12000/DataMining/README.md

 # DataMining
-Project and hw for CptS 315 at Washington State University.
+Project and HW for CptS 315 at Washington State University.

+HW included in Theory folder